lobolab/mergem/docs/source/usage.rst

 Command-line
 ==========================
 Once mergem has been installed using pip, the following commands can be run on the command-line.
-Printing help text displays all the options.
+The help argument displays all the options.

 ::